yameenadnan1985/tutorial/PHPUnit_tutorial.md

 Go to this URL
 https://github.com/kenjis/ci-phpunit-test/releases

-and download release v0.16.1, unzip it and go inside tests folder and copy and paste all contents from ci-phpunit-test to applications/tests/
+and download release v0.16.1, unzip it and go inside ci-phpunit-test-0.16.1/application/tests folder and copy and paste all contents from ci-phpunit-test-0.16.1/application/tests/ to applications/tests/

 once copied go inside tests directory and run this command ../../vendor/bin/phpunit and hit enter, you should see test results